Learning Self-Similarity in Space and Time as Generalized Motion for Video Action Recognition: Additional experiments

 \textbf{Spatial matching region.} In Table~\ref{ablation_region}, we compare a single SELFY block with different spatial matching regions, $(U,V)$.
 As a result, indeed, the larger spatial matching region leads the better accuracy.
 Considering the accuracy-computation trade-off, we set our spatial matching region, $(U,V)$, as $(9,9)$ as a default.

 \textbf{Block position.} From the 2$^{\textrm{nd}}$ to the 6$^{\textrm{th}}$ row of Table~\ref{ablation_position}, we identify the effect of different positions of SELFY block in the backbone.
 We resize the spatial resolution of the video tensor, $(X,Y)$, into 14$\times$14, and fix the matching region, $(L,U,V)$, as $(5,9,9)$ for all the cases maintaining the similar computational cost.
-SELFY after the $res_3$ shows the best trade-off by achieving the highest accuracy among the cases.
+SELFY after the $\textrm{res}_3$ shows the best trade-off by achieving the highest accuracy among the cases; early-stage features ($\textrm{pool}_1$,$\textrm{res}_2$) lack enough semantics for robust matching while late-stage ones ($\textrm{res}_4$,$\textrm{res}_5$) lose appearance details for accurate matching.
 The last row in Table~\ref{ablation_position} shows that the multiple SELFY blocks improve accuracy compared to the single block.

-\textbf{Multi-channel $3\times 3\times 3$ kernel for feature extraction.} We investigate the effect of the convolution method for STSS feature extraction, when we use multi-channel $3\times 3\times 3$ kernels.
-For the experiment, we stack four $3\times 3\times 3$ convolution layers followed by the feature integration step, which are the same as in Section~\ref{sec:selfy}.
-Table~\ref{ablation_3d} summarizes the results.
-Note that we do not report models of which temporal window $L=1$, \eg, $\{0\}$ and $\{1\}$.
-As shown in the table, indeed, the long temporal range gives the higher accuracy.
-However, the effect of the $3\times 3\times 3$ kernel is comparable to that of the $1\times 3\times 3$ kernel in Table~\ref{ablation_longterm} in terms of accuracy.
-Considering the accuracy-computation trade-off, we choose to fix the kernel size, $L_{\kappa} \times U_{\kappa} \times V_{\kappa}$, as $1\times 3\times 3$ for the STSS feature extraction.

-\textbf{Fusing STSS features with visual features.} We evaluate SELFYNet purely based on STSS features to see how much the ordinary visual feature $\mathbf{V}$ contributes for the final prediction.
+\textbf{Fusing STSS features with visual features.} We evaluate SELFYNet purely based on STSS features to see how much the ordinary visual feature $\mathbf{V}$ contributes to the final prediction.
 That is, we pass the STSS features, $\mathbf{Z}=\mathrm{ReLU}(\mathbf{F}^\star \times_5 \mathbf{W}_\theta)$, into the downstream layers without additive fusion.
-Table~\ref{ablation_Z} compares the results of using different cases of the output tenso ($\mathbf{V}$, $\mathbf{Z}$, and $\mathbf{Z}+\mathbf{V}$) on SS-V1.
+Table~\ref{ablation_Z} compares the results of using different cases of the output tensor ($\mathbf{V}$, $\mathbf{Z}$, and $\mathbf{Z}+\mathbf{V}$) on SS-V1.
 Interestingly, SELFYNet using only $\mathbf{Z}$ achieves 45.5\% at top-1 accuracy, which is higher as 2.5\%p than the baseline.
 As we add $\mathbf{V}$ to $\mathbf{Z}$, we obtain an additional gain of 2.9\%p.
 It indicates that the STSS features and the visual features are complementary to each other.